 As part of the video above shows, the Leopard’s frame is very resistant.
 This is because it is built with carbon fiber, which makes it both strong and light, with the whole bike weighing 7.9kg.
 In addition, all wiring is hidden, which helps to give this bike a clean design.
 The looks of the SpeedX Leopard are the responsibility of frog, a global design, and strategy firm.

 What makes this bike so special is the cycling computer sitting on the handlebar.
 Developed by SpeedX, this computer with a 2.4-inch screen shows users every data they need when cycling, shown in real-time: cadence; HBR, speed, distance, weather, slope and more.
 There is also a smart lighting system, which turns on and adjusts to the light intensity automatically.

-Note: Here’s a really helpful article on how to avoid injuries on long distance bike rides.
+Note: Here’s a really helpful article on how to avoid injuries on long-distance bike rides.
 Click here to find out more.

 In order to start producing the Leopard, SpeedX decided to go for a crowdfunding campaign on Kickstarter – a campaign that could hardly be more successful.
 With 20 days still to go, over $1.2 million have been raised so far, way over the initial goal ($50,000).
-The SpeedX Leopard will retail for $1,199 but, if you are fast enough, maybe there is the chance to get a better deal with the offers found on the Kickstarter campaign.
+The SpeedX Leopard will retail for $1,199 but, if you are fast enough, maybe there is a chance to get a better deal with the offers found on the Kickstarter campaign.